Skip to main content

 L1: Rule-Based Detection

-The first layer uses 460+ curated regex patterns organized into 7 threat families.
+The first layer uses 514 curated regex patterns organized into 7 L1 threat families (plus 4 agentic families).
 Characteristics:

 • Sub-millisecond latency